 What Is Beard Oil?

-Usually blended from the likes of argan, grapeseed, tea tree, and jojoba oils – which include plenty of hair-friendly nutrients – beard oil is designed to condition and moisturise both your beard hair and skin.
+Usually blended from the likes of argan, grapeseed, tea tree, and jojoba oils – which include plenty of hair-friendly nutrients – beard oil is designed to condition and moisturize both your beard hair and skin.
 It’s often scented – earthy masculine notes such as cedarwood or sweet citrusy tones, depending on your preference – though unscented beard oils are available.

 What Does Beard Oil Do?

-First and foremost, it’s about conditioning and moisturising.
+First and foremost, it’s about conditioning and moisturizing.
 “Beards have cuticles that open like pores,” says Pall Mall Barbers general manager Dan Davis.
 “Oil penetrates the hair to condition from the inside out.”
 Beard oil will also stop your skin from flaking – the dreaded beard-druff – as well as softening coarse hairs and preventing itching.
 Whatever your beard length, you’ll want to tame unruly hairs; the best beard oils do that too.